 You can also use the cash back you earn on this card as Ultimate Rewards points, which are some of the most valuable rewards in the travel credit card space.

-The Chase Freedom Unlimited card also offers a 0% intro APR on new purchases for up to 15 months from account opening (with a variable APR of 14.99% to 23.74% thereafter), giving you the opportunity to temporarily spread out your payments without incurring any interest.
+The Chase Freedom Unlimited card also offers a 0% intro APR on new purchases for 15 months from account opening (with a variable APR of 14.99% to 23.74% thereafter), giving you the opportunity to temporarily spread out your payments without incurring any interest.

 Runner-up: Citi® Double Cash Card